Clinical Trials in LGS

 STARS Phase 3 Staccato Alprazolam Study

 The Stellina Study is a Phase 1/2a clinical study evaluating a single dose of diazepam nasal spray (VALTOCO) as a rescue medication in children aged 2-5 who have been diagnosed with epilepsy.
-The objectives of the study are to assess the pharmacokinetics (PK) of diazepam after one intranasal dose of VALTOCO as well as assessing the long-term safety and tolerability in the six-month open-label safety period.
+The objectives of the study are to assess the pharmacokinetics (PK) of diazepam after one intranasal dose of VALTOCO as well as assess the long-term safety and tolerability in the six-month open-label safety period.

 Learn More about Clinical Trials